-The Quantulus GCT 6220 is a liquid scintillation counter for ultra low-level sensitivity, in a lighter benchtop footprint to fit any lab.
-It has extremely high sensitivity and unmatched detection of low level Alpha and Beta radioactivity which makes it an ideal solution for the most demanding applications.
+The Quantulus GCT is a liquid scintillation counter for ultra low-level sensitivity that can fit into any lab.
+It has extremely high sensitivity and unmatched detection of low-level Alpha and Beta radioactivity which makes it an ideal solution for the most demanding applications.

-The Quantulus GCT 6220 liquid scintillation counter is a fully loaded benchtop instrument with unsurpassed performance for measuring man made, cosmic and other natural radionuclides.
-Patented GCT technology combined with BGO guard background reduction accurately measures to near-background levels.
-Proprietary Dual PSA Discriminator and PSA Histogram improves accuracy for mixed and unknown samples.
+The Quantulus GCT liquid scintillation counter is a fully loaded benchtop instrument with unsurpassed performance for measuring man made, cosmic and other natural radionuclides.
+Patented GCT technology combined with BGO guard background reduction accurately measures near-background sample activity.

 Exclusive Standard Features